 We love to describe all parts of an innovation management system in a "system playbook".
+The System Playbook as a tool for documenting, communicating and iteratively improving the innovation system.
 Learn more about important chapters in this article.

 A "System Playbook" is a brief document (as Powerpoint, Word document or web-based Wiki) that describes all essential parts of an innovation management system.
-The purpose of the document is usually to create a shared understanding among employees or a project team what the desired work mode looks like to design innovation and new business.
+The purpose of the document is to create a shared understanding among stakeholders in the organisation what the desired work mode looks like to design innovation and new business.
 We usually integrate the following chapters: